oortcloud/unofficial-meteor-faq/README.md

 Unofficial Meteor FAQ
 =====================
 Just answering some common questions that aren’t answered in the [official meteor FAQ](http://www.meteor.com/faq/).
+Thanks go to @possibilities, @IainShigeoka, @brainclone and @dandv.

 ##How do I update this FAQ?